 - Turn ignition on without starting the engine.

 - Keep ignition on (engine off), and the gas pedal pressed for 30 seconds.

 - Turn the ignition off.

 - Release the gas pedal.

 Start the engine, and don't drive too aggressively for the next 20 miles.
-If the procedure above does not improve the shift quality, you can perform transmission adaption reset with a professional scanner.
+If the procedure above does not improve the shift quality, you can perform a transmission adaption reset with a professional scanner.

 Read Transmission Fault Codes

 If the transmission fluid level is correct, the next step is to read fault codes from the transmission control module or what is known as the TCU.
-To retrive transmission codes, you will need a Jeep OBD-II Scanner.
+To retrieve transmission codes, you will need a Jeep OBD-II Scanner.
 Basic code readers are not recommended because they can only read codes from the Engine Control Unit and not Transmsion Control Unit.